Jguardado/AdjustableButton/README.md

     />
 ```

 The above example shows the component being used to render a button capable of being set inline as four columns.
-However the component does not automatically assume that the user wants any button to b inline.
-That is why we have included the option of adding personalized styling classes to the component.
+However the component does not automatically assume that the user wants any button to be inline.
+That is why we have included the option of adding personalized styling classes to the component, so that the user and make that definition for themselves.
 To do so:

 ```sh
   <AdjustableButton